Showing posts with label Confident Woman. Show all posts

 Choosing a dress for holiday occasions

 With the holidays fast approaching, you can expect invitations to holiday parties, galas, fundraisers, and holiday dinners.
-But who has a closet full of ready to wear elegant apparel?
+But who has a closet full of ready-to-wear, elegant apparel?
 Before you head to the store, consider how to pick a dress for your special occasion.

 Formal dresses